victorgzv/Lighting-correction-with-OpenCV/README.md

 -Victor Gonzalez-

 The human eye like contrast in images.
 Bright regions should be really bright and dark should be really dark.
-To achieve this in this assignment I have used histogram equalisation.
+To achieve this, in this assignment I have used histogram equalisation.
 Histogram equalisation (equalizeHist) takes the values that are very low in the original picture and strech them out to range from 0 to 255.
 This way the new image is using all the available values and will have a better contrast.